Dr. Jane Reznick

 5. Desirable skills and qualifications:

 We seek a highly motivated and creative candidate to join an enthusiastic and collaborative team in a vibrant scientific environment.
-Candidates with a background in molecular biology, biochemistry, computational biology or in vivo mouse models are encouraged to apply.
+Candidates with a background in molecular biology, biochemistry, or in vivo mouse models are encouraged to apply.